In this article I will cover:

 Step 8

 Make a bias tape binding for the neck.
 First cut out the bias tape.
 If you donot know how to make bias tape checkout the tutorial.
-Checkout the bias binding tutorial as well if you donot know how to.Â
+Checkout the Bias tape edge finishing as well if you donot know how to.

 Fold the bias strip by half.
 Fold the edges of the binding strip inside.
 Stitch the edges.

-Stitch the binding and the neckline right sides together together, starting from one side of front bodice
+Stitch the binding and the neckline right sides together together, starting from one side of front bodice.

-Your beautiful blouse is ready. Â
+Your beautiful blouse is ready.

 If you feel like doing some embellishment on your blouse, do some mirror embroidery or kutch embroidery or phulkari embroidery.
-You can also freehand draw some flowers and fill it up with long and short stitchesÂ
+You can also freehand draw some flowers and fill it up with long and short stitches

 ( If you have any questions please ask in comments )